govau/design-system-site/content/components/accordion/rationale/usage.md

 [Things to consider](https://www.nngroup.com/articles/accordions-complex-content/) when using accordions are,

-**Hiding content makes it harder for a user to scan a webpage.**  If content is hidden inside an accordion it can be harder for a user to scan a whole web page for content relevent to them and also makes it hard for a user to use `Control + F` to search for certain keywords.
+**Hiding content makes it harder for a user to scan a webpage.**  If content is hidden inside an accordion it can be harder for a user to scan a whole web page for content relevent to them.
+It also makes it hard for a user to use `Control + F` to search for certain keywords.

 **Accordions increase cognitive load.**  Forcing a user to click on each accordion in order to receive the full text fragments their user experience, causing them to switch focus between accordions in order to gather all the information.
 It is also possible that with hidden content, a user might ignore, or not see imortant information.